kjake/streamlink-recorder/README.md

 ## Description

 This is a Docker Container to record a livestream into a MP4 file.
-It uses the official [Python Image](https://hub.docker.com/_/python) with the Tag *alpine*, installs [streamlink](https://github.com/streamlink/streamlink) and uses the Script [streamlink-recorder.sh](https://raw.githubusercontent.com/lauwarm/docker-streamlink-recorder/main/streamlink-recorder.sh) to periodically check if the stream is live.
+It uses the official [Alpine Image](https://hub.docker.com/_/alpine) with the Tag *latest*, installs [streamlink](https://github.com/streamlink/streamlink), [ffmpeg](https://github.com/FFmpeg/FFmpeg), and runs a modified version of the script [streamlink-recorder.sh](https://raw.githubusercontent.com/lauwarm/docker-streamlink-recorder/main/streamlink-recorder.sh) to periodically check if the stream is live.

 > [!WARNING]
 > I have been testing and using this with Twitch only, which uses AAC audio streams.
 This implementation is assuming AAC audio and running a minor conversion on the audio stream to be more compatible with the MP4 container.